Household HAZARDOUS Waste

 - Wood stains or varnishes

-If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your regular trash.
+If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your trash.

 The City of Kerrville holds an annual Household Hazardous Waste Collection.
 For the 2019 Fiscal Year, it is tentatively scheduled for April 25, 2020.
 Details coming soon.